Cube14yt/sandboxels-functions/README.md

-## Using Type Definitions in Sandboxels Mods
+# Using Type Definitions in Sandboxels Mods

-**Note**:
-* **This is not full typescript support.
-This only shows parameter hints and whats availble in the element definition**
+**Disclaimer:**
-* This .d.ts file is incomplete.
+This is **not full TypeScript support**.
+The `.d.ts` file only provides **parameter hints, autocomplete, and available properties** in element definitions.
+It will not catch all type errors or enforce strict type checking.

+---

+## Features

+- See function parameters while writing mods
+- Autocomplete for properties inside element definitions
+- Helps reduce constant lookups and guesswork

+---

+## Notes

+- The `.d.ts` file is **incomplete** (work in progress)
-* Some functions arent done yet.
+- Some functions and properties are missing
-* Contributions and suggestions are welcome!
+- Contributions and suggestions are welcome!

-If you want to see function parameters and what’s available inside an element definition while modding Sandboxels, you can use the provided .d.ts file.

-**Setup**:
+---

+## Setup

-* Put the sandboxels-functions.d.ts file in your mod folder.
+1. Download or copy the `sandboxels-types.d.ts` file into your **mod folder**.

-* Add this line at the top of your mod file:
+2. At the very top of your mod file, add:

 ```js
 /// <reference path="./sandboxels-types.d.ts" />
 ```

-**Result**:

-* Functions will now show their parameters and expected values.

-* You’ll also see the properties and options available in an element definition when you’re writing mods.
+3. Open your mod in VS Code (or another editor with IntelliSense).
+   You should now see parameter hints and autocomplete suggestions while coding.

+---

+## Example Result

+With the type definitions in place, you’ll get:

+- Function hints with parameter names and types
+- Autocomplete suggestions for element definition options

+---

+## Contributing

+Want to help improve this?
+You can:
+- Add missing functions or properties
+- Improve type accuracy
+- Suggest better organization

+Pull requests and issues are always appreciated!